 Apprenticeships are a great way to enter the workforce or to change your career.

-They provide practical, hands-on, accredited training while you work – you earn while you learn.
+Apprenticeships provide practical, hands-on, accredited training while you work – you earn while you learn.
 You must be employed, either full time or part time, to start an apprenticeship.
 Training can be undertaken on-the-job, off-the-job, or a combination of both, depending on your employer’s needs.

 The duration of an apprenticeship is between three and four years nominally.
 This may vary depending on your employer and your determination to complete all competencies and assessments required for the qualification.

-Students receive payment as a full time employee while being trained by qualified industry and teaching professionals.
+Students receive payment as a full-time employee while being trained by qualified industry and teaching professionals.